kentlouisetonino/tinkering-linux/01-LFD103-Beginners-Guide-to-Linux-Kernel-Development/01-course-introduction/02-before-you-begin.md

     intellectual property rights.

 > - Open source code incorporated herein may have other copyright holders and
-    is used pursuant to tthe applicable open source license.
+    is used pursuant to the applicable open source license.

 > - Although third-party application software packages may be referenced herein,
     this is for demonstration purposes only and shall not consitute an endorsement